chtozaserikova/chtozaserikova/README.md

 - 👋 Hi, I’m Svetlana Serikova
 - 🌱 I’m currently learning Engineering tech stack and Computer Vision
 - 👀 Now I'm looking for a job
-- 👯 I’m looking to collaborate on pair programming with an experienced Data Scientist or Python Developer
+- 👯 I’m looking to collaborate on pair programming with an experienced Data Scientist or ML-Developer
 - 💞️ Interested in machine learning
 - 📫 How to reach me: [Telegram](https://t.me/chtozaserikova), [Twitter](https://twitter.com/chtozaserikova)